Application Information

 Application Materials Overview

-All applications must be submitted by February 3, 2025.
-Apply today!
+All applications must be submitted by February 3, 2026.
+Applications open November 2025.

 Applications for the Laidlaw Scholars Program must be submitted in a single .pdf via a Google form application.
 A Laidlaw Scholars application consists of the following: